 A person named as the debtor on a document purporting to claim a lien believes the document is false; the person may file a motion with the court for judicial review.
 The court's review may be made ex parte without delay or notice of any kind, and the court's findings may be based solely on a review of the documentation attached to the motion.
 No filing fee is required.
 A copy of the finding must be sent to each party within seven days of the court's decision.
-Lixus If the lien that is the subject of the court's findings is one that is filed with the Secretary of State, any person may file a copy of the court's findings with the Secretary of State.
+It is the lien that is the subject of the court's findings is one that is filed with the Secretary of State, any person may file a copy of the court's findings with the Secretary of State.
 The Secretary of State must file the findings with the records pertaining to the original document.
-Lixus in the secretary of State must file the findings with the records pertaining to the original document.
+It is subject to the original document.